mnlipp/jgrapes/README.md

 Running
 -------

+Starting with versions core-1.21.0, util-1.36.0, io-2.11.0, http-3.5.0,
-JGrapes requires Java 17 SE or newer.
+http.freemarker-1.17.0, JGrapes makes use of virtual threads and therefore requires Java 21 SE or newer.
 Binaries are currently made available at Maven Central.

 ```gradle
 repositories {